workfi-tools/Protocol/docs/index.md

 Tech stack that we are going to use is somewhat standard (with minor choices to be made in the process):
-Solidity for EVM smart-contracts, some parts of OpenZeppelin, Hardhat + Moralis for quicker development, Frontier for compatibility with Polkadot parachains, Node.js/TypeScript/TypeChain/Mocha/Chai/Jest for autotesting, Solhint/Prettier/Husky/ESLint for good code style, presumably Laika, solidity-docgen and some other infrastructure tools.
+Solidity for EVM smart-contracts, some parts of OpenZeppelin, Hardhat + Moralis for quicker development, Frontier for compatibility with Polkadot parachains, Node.js/TypeScript/TypeChain/Mocha/Chai/Jest forautotesting, Solhint/Prettier/Husky/ESLint for good code style, presumably Laika, solidity-docgen and some other infrastructure tools.

 ### Principles